RaresButuc/Journalist-Junction.com/README.md

 ![3](https://github.com/user-attachments/assets/47316355-1b70-4ffa-bc77-47c8245414bb)
 ![10 1](https://github.com/RaresButuc/Journalist-Junction.com/assets/116391767/0d934a5c-7fc3-4353-ad12-1db78649232f)

+- Become a Member

-- Click the `Become a Member` navbar-button to register into the webisite(all fields must be completed).
+Throw this page you will be able to register into the website (all fields must be completed).

 ![11](https://github.com/RaresButuc/Journalist-Junction.com/assets/116391767/c1755a57-3851-40a4-bd56-93ad3c750b88)

+- Log in

-- Click the `Log In` navbar-button to log into the website.
+Throw this page you will be able to log into the website.

 ![12](https://github.com/RaresButuc/Journalist-Junction.com/assets/116391767/11f4d15f-2703-4f87-bd23-d4f0138e5961)